 Other people have no reaction at all, and the effects have to be determined on an individual basis.

 These substances are found in most diet soft drinks, and in most sugar-free desserts, including jello and pudding.

 Here’s a list of the most commonly used sugar substitutes:

 - Acesulfame-K or Ace-K: used in many diet soft drinks.
 This food additive was approved even though it failed to meet FDA standards.
 Many users complain of headaches and other health symptoms.

 - Aspartame: an artificial sweetener used in many diet products.
 Aspartame is a known excitotoxin.
-Excitoxins (glutamate, aspartate, cysteine) kill brain cells through a mechanism which causes the cells to fire repeatedly until they self destruct.
+Excitotoxins (glutamate, aspartate, cysteine) kill brain cells through a mechanism that causes the cells to fire repeatedly until they self destruct.
 The Institute for Responsible Technology has a paper here on this food additive.
-It has been linked to skin rashes, headaches, brain tumors, chest pain and memory loss.
-Aspartame is made up of 3 ingredients: Aspartic acid, phenylalanine and methanol.
+It has been linked to skin rashes, headaches, brain tumors, chest pain, and memory loss.
+Aspartame is made up of 3 ingredients: Aspartic acid, phenylalanine, and methanol.
 Methanol is commonly known as wood alcohol, which is a deadly poison, known to depress the central nervous system and to create formaldehyde within the liver when metabolized.

 - Saccharin: used in Sweet and Low and in 1977, the FDA recommended that it be banned from use.
 Instead, only a warning label was required on products containing saccharin.
 In 2000, after expanded research, the FDA withdrew its recommendation to ban saccharin.
 The International Agency for Research on Cancer issued the following statements about saccharin: “There is inadequate evidence in humans for the carcinogenicity of saccharin salts used as sweeteners.
 There is sufficient evidence in experimental animals for the carcinogenicity of sodium saccharin.”